aws-samples/aws-appsync-calorie-tracker-workshop/2_LOAD_DATA/README.md

 ## 1.1.
 Cloning the project

-Within your `AWS Cloud9 environment`, copy the following command to copy the S3 object and unzip it.
+Within your `AWS Cloud9 environment`, run the following commands to copy the zip file containing the workshop artifacts from S3 to Cloud9 environment, and unzip it.

 ```
 wget https://s3-us-west-2.amazonaws.com/calorie-test/aws-appsync-calorie-tracker-workshop.zip